Smart Crowd Monitoring System: How AI Crowd Management is Transforming Smart Cities and AI Event Crowd Control

 One of the most crucial aspects of this transformation is AI Crowd Management.
-Whether it’s daily commuters at a train station, fans at a football match, or shoppers in a mall—how we move together defines the rhythm of city life.
-With AI, cities can now understand and manage this rhythm like never before.
+From commuters on a train, to football fans in a stadium and shoppers in a shopping mall, how people travel together creates a rhythm to city life.
+Now, AI can help cities comprehend and regulate it more effectively than ever before.

 What is a Smart City?